 Part 3: Autumn – 2074 C.E.

-Months pass.
-Tamara graduates from the Academy and is accepted to a prestigious university for the arts on Herschel Island.
+- Months pass.
+Tamara graduates from the Academy and is accepted to the Herschel Institute.
 After graduation, she travels to Earth where she records an album and goes on her first tour.
-Before a concert in Arizona, she writes to Henry and tells him that she misses him.
-As she heads on stage, she’s stopped by an attendant who tries to get her to remove the red yarn bracelet that Scylla had made for her all those months before.
+Before a concert in Arizona, she’s stopped by an attendant who tries to get her to remove the red yarn bracelet.
 The bracelets have become a symbol of the Free Mars movement and Tamara wearing one is considered a controversial political statement.
 Tamara refuses to take it off.

-Outside, he tries to calm himself down, but is shocked to find his mother waiting for him.
+- Outside, his mother is waiting for him.
 She has come to apologize to him for what happened after he was expelled from the Academy.
 At first he doesn’t want to hear it, but she explains that Henry’s father in particular is sensitive about the kinds of political movements that Henry has always embroiled himself in because his own family was killed in an act of political violence back on Earth.
 He had hoped to protect his wife and son from that kind of violence by coming to Mars, only for Henry to make himself a target in the same way his parents had in India.
 Despite initially being upset with Henry and kicking him out after his expulsion, Henry’s father is secretly proud of him for sticking to his principles even when it cost him.

 Part 4: Winter – 2074 C.E.